fieldtrip/website/tutorial/salzburg.md

 ### Loading the data

 In the following section we will read and epoch the data.
-Subsequently we will apply some processing steps, e.g. rejecting bad trials by visual inspection and decomposing the data by means of independent component analysis.
+Subsequently we will apply some processing steps, e.g., rejecting bad trials by visual inspection and decomposing the data by means of independent component analysis.
 The late step will allow us to disregard data components likely reflective for cardiac and ocular activity.

 The following steps had been performed: